On the Sum Rate of a 2 x 2 Interference Network

 \section{Abstract}

 In an $M \times N$ interference network, there are $M$ transmitters and $N$ receivers with each transmitter having independent messages for each of the $2^{N}-1$ possible non-empty subsets of the receivers.
 We consider the 2 $\times$ 2 interference network with 6 possible messages, of which the 2 $\times$ 2 interference channel and $X$ channel are special cases obtained by using only 2 and 4 messages respectively.
 Starting from an achievable rate region similar to the Han-Kobayashi region, we obtain an achievable sum rate.
 For the Gaussian interference network, we determine which of the 6 messages are sufficient for maximizing the sum rate within this rate region for the low, mixed, and strong interference conditions.
 It is observed that 2 messages are sufficient in several cases.
-Finally, we show that sum capacity is achieved using only 2 messages for a subset of the mixed interference conditions.